autirahul/mock_data_generator/README.md

   }
 }
 ```
-The generator will skip the given json schema file if an error occurred.
+The generator will skip the current json schema file if an error occurred.
 Mock data would get generated for rest of the valid schema files.

 - --output_file_format: The output file format should be one of the `"CSV","JSON","XML","EXCEL","PARQUET","ORC"`